ashleyd480/noob-algorithm-code-practice/my-leetcode/744-find-smallest-letter-greater-than-target.md

 ### Attempt 2
 Now we cookin`!
-This second attempt removes my n00by if/else statement and instead uses a ternary to check if closestSoFar > target and if so return closestSoFar.
+This second attempt removes my n00by if/else statement and instead uses a ternary to check if closestSoFar > target and if so returns closestSoFar.
 Remember we initlaize with value of letters[0].
 Otherwise, if whatever value of closestSoFar is less than the target, we'll just stick with letters[0].

 Dating analogy- if Ms. Betsy doesn't find the first guy over 6 ft, she'll just stick with her current guy who is first in line.